jpasilan/jpasilan.github.io/_posts/2014-04-05-install-jekyll-in-windows.markdown

 Now, the problem starts when you try to run *__jekyll serve__*.
 This most likely has something to do with the pygment.rb gem.

-To solve this, you can run Python's setuptools.
+Note that as per Jekyll documentation pygments.rb requires Python to be installed.
 That said, download and install first [Python 2.7] and add its executable path to Windows PATH environment variable.
 Then download and run [ez_setup.py].
 You may need re-open Git Bash so that the changes to the Window's PATH variable will take effect.

 {% highlight bash %}
 python ez_setup.py
 {% endhighlight %}

-There will still be a problem with pygment.rb which can be solved by installing a lower version of it.
+There will still likely be a problem with pygment.rb which can be solved by installing a lower version of it.
 So run the following gem commands to replace pygment.rb 0.5.4 with 0.5.0.

 {% highlight bash %}
 gem uninstall pygment.rb 0.5.4